 The AICD strongly supports the purpose of the CATSI Act.
-We understand from our consultation on the Exposure Draft and CATSI Act review, that it facilitates Aboriginal and Torres Strait Islander persons to create and manage Indigenous entities which play a vital role in Indigenous communities.
-These organisations deliver essential services, including health, education, employment and native title services and play a fundamental role in Indigenous communities.
+We understand from our consultation on the Bill and CATSI Act review, that it facilitates Aboriginal and Torres Strait Islander persons to create and manage Indigenous entities which play a vital role in Indigenous communities.